 Merchandise has become an ever more important part of the making-money-from-animation pie.
 Services such as Redbubble, Society6 and Etsy have exploded the number of options available to creators and producers alike looking to profit from their wares.
 That being said, a good old fashioned auction is still a powerful draw for fans.

 If we’re being honest, even I wouldn’t have believed that headline if it was written even six months ago.
 Clearly being only vaguely aware of who Hatsune Miku is wasn’t enough and it took a proper introduction before I ‘got’ her.
 Of course there’s a lot of appeal to the character of Miku herself, and that forms the basis for many young fans’ devotion.
-That’s not what makes her appealing to me though; what does is the concept and execution of the character’s role and what she represents from a business standpoint.
+That’s not what makes her appealing to me though; it’s the concept and execution of the character’s role, and what she represents from a business standpoint.
 To put it simply: she’s the future.